LinksTech/Pudu-3D/README.md

   ## Introduction

-The Pudu3d Duet Printer is a Cost optimized version of the Caribou3d Duet Printer <3
+The Pudu3d Duet Printer is a Cost optimized version of a Famous 3030 Printer

 ## Features